 One really important thing to note is that all attendees aged under 16 MUST be accompanied by a paying ticket holder aged 16 or older.

 Yes!
 Having a stall at the Festival is a great way to build one-on-one engagement with savvy and conscious consumers.
-Stall applications now open.
+Contact us at [email protected].

 Yes, please!
 Our scholarship fund relies on your generous donations, and with your help, we can make sure all young New Zealanders get a chance to unleash their potential to change the world – not just a select few.
 Please contact Guy if you’d like to sponsor a ticket, or make a contribution for transport and accommodation, for a young person who couldn’t otherwise attend: